AngelaDzodzomenyo/reading-notes/revisions_and_the_cloud.md

 # VERSION CONTROL
-  .This acts a a time machine that drops various breadcrumbs or time capsles that you can travel to a revisit at any moment to make changes to your work.
+  * This acts a a time machine that drops various breadcrumbs or time capsles that you can travel to a revisit at any moment to make changes to your work.

-  .This allows for things like mistakes to be corrected, notes to be compared with a team
+  * This allows for things like mistakes to be corrected, notes to be compared with a team
 ------------------------------------------------------------------------------------------------------------------------------------------------
   ## Different Types of Version Control